SCES-Makerspace-Lab/Illegal-Logging-IoT/Tests/Oloolua_test/README.md

 ## Usage

 To use this system, upload the respective codes to the Arduino Nano 33 BLE Sense and the WAZIdev boards.
 Power the system and start detecting sound.
-The receiver's LCD will display the sound level data in real-time.
+The receiver's LCD will display the sound data in real-time.

 ## System Images